oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

 ## Task 1: Install cert-manager and OpenTelemetry Operator

-As a pre-requisite to automataically deploy APM Java agent in the Kuberenetes, cert-manager and OpenTelemetry Operator must to be installed.
+As a pre-requisite to automatically deploy APM Java agent in the Kubernetes, cert-manager and OpenTelemetry Operator must to be installed.

 1. Run the command below to install cert-manager.